SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 chmod 755 configure.sh
 ```

 Next, execute the config script with passing parameters.
-For convenience the following variables can be defined.
+For convenience, the following variables can be defined.
 Substitute `<YourAdminPassword>` with the desired password for the management `admin` user; substitute `<DockerRepo>`, `<ImageName>` and `<releaseTag>` according to your image in the container registry; substitute `<YourCloudProvider>` with the cloud environment you will be running in, current options are [aws|gcp] - if you are not using dynamic provisioned persistent disks, this can be left out.

 ```sh
 PASSWORD=<YourAdminPassword>